dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 SELECT changes();
 ```

-The [change tracker debug view](xref:core/change-tracking/debug-views) is a great way visualize which entities are being tracked and what their states are.
+The [change tracker debug view](xref:core/change-tracking/debug-views) is a great way to visualize which entities are being tracked and what their states are.
 For example, inserting the following code into the sample above before calling SaveChanges:

 <!--
                 context.ChangeTracker.DetectChanges();